arch4sec/PenPy/README.md

-# pysec
+# PenPy
-all about Python and security
+all about Python and Penetration testing 🐍🔐